cRyPt0h4sH3R/check-crypto-prices-discord-webhook/README.md

 ```
 Fill in your Discord Webhook, crypto tickers, api_provider_name, api_url, username that will appear in Discord channel, content of message.

+Pay atention to the JSON payload served by the API as you might need to edit ```bash jq .data.price```

 Save and exit the editor.

 Make the script executable: